lextm/jekyll-theme-chirpy/_posts/2006-10-18-hardquery-report-project-group-helper.md

 How to ease your experience?
 SBT adds a menu to activate the project for you.
 But you still need to click a menu item or use a shortcut.
 I make things easier.
 When you switch among the files inside Editor, corresponding projects are activated for you automatically.

-Isn’t it useful?
+Isn't it useful?
 Hey hey, I like it this way.

 This feature was first introduced in latest R2M5.
 Try it.
 <!--more-->